PYN17/PYN17/README.md

 # 👋 Hello World!

-I'm a **Senior Computer Science student at Arizona State University** with **10+ months of professional software development experience** across two internships.
+I'm a **Senior Computer Science student at Arizona State University** with **10+ months of professional software development experience** across two internships working closely with lead engineers on **distributed clouds systems**.
-I’m driven by a deep curiosity to understand how systems work at a fundamental level — I love **testing, experimenting, and exploring**, which naturally led me to a passion for **science, engineering, and software development**.
+I’m inherently driven by a deep curiosity to understand how systems work at a fundamental level.
+I love **testing, experimenting, and exploring**, which naturally led me to a passion for **science, engineering, and software development**.

-I aim to **leverage the skills** I’ve gained at ASU to **solve real-world problems** through thoughtful, data-driven, and systems-oriented solutions.
+I aim to **leverage the skills** I’ve gained at ASU to **solve real-world problems** through thoughtful, data-driven, and systems oriented solutions.

 ---